vlstill/presentations/concur_a2017/pres.md

     . . .

-*   in SMGs this is represented by multiple overlapping has-value edges
+*   in SMGs represented by multiple overlapping has-value edges

 ## Read Reinterpretation